Skip to main content

 About

-Vampire: The Masquerade - Bloodlines 2 is a single player role playing game with horror, fantasy and mystery themes.
+Vampire: The Masquerade - Bloodlines 2 is a single player open world role playing game with horror, fantasy, mystery, dark fantasy and others themes.
 It was developed by The Chinese Room and was released on October 21, 2025.
 It received mostly positive reviews from critics and neutral reviews from players.

 Enter the World of Darkness and rise through vampire society or rail against it.
 Buy Vampire: The Masquerade - Bloodlines 2 at PlayStation Store.